shoaibeams/jsonplaceholder-test/README.md

-A simple Notes app developed with React.
-Uses localStorage to save the notes in user's browser.
+A simple test app to bring posts from jsonplaceholder and display it on the front.